Zoroastrian Dari language: Name

-The language known as Zoroastrian Dari is also referred to as 'Behdinâni' ("language of the people of good religion") or pejorative yet common name, 'Gabri' ("language of the infidels").
-The roots of the name 'Gabri' date back to the Muslim invasion of Iran and are resented by indigenous speakers of Dari to refer to their language.
-As Farudi and Toosarvandani point out: "For them, choosing to call their language Dari, the speakers of the language invoke their ancestral connections to a pre-Islamic Iran."
+The language known as Zoroastrian Dari is also referred to as 'Behdinâni' ("language of the people of good religion") or pejorative name, 'Gabri' ("language of the infidels").
+The roots of the name 'Gabri' date back to the Muslim invasion of Iran and are resented by speakers of Dari to refer to their ethnolect.

 Dialects

 According to Farudi and Toosarvaredani, Dari is traditionally divided into two main dialects: the variety spoken in Yazd and the one spoken in Kerman.
-However, this division of the language conceals the complexity of the actual dialectical situation.
+However, this division of the ethnolect conceals the complexity of the actual dialectical situation.
 The Yazdi dialect has approximately thirty varieties, each distinct and unique to one of the Zoroastrian neighborhoods in and around Yazd.
 Were it not for the geographic proximity of the Yazdi dialects, they would be classified as distinct dialects.
 The Kermani dialect may also contain (or may have contained at one time) a comparable level of dialectical complexity.

 Endangered status

-Although Dari has been generally considered quintessential to Zoroastrian identity, but its vitality of it is being affected or has been affected in the past, by two main types of pressure: economic and political.

-The pressures affecting the vitality of Dari Persian today are largely economic.
-In order to obtain an economic advantage, speakers are giving up their traditional language for the dominant language of Iran, standard new Persian.
-Parents intentionally do not transmit Dari to their children in order that they may have what is felt to be an advantage in school and in life.
-The language loss can also occur more indirectly and less visible when people move to larger urban centers or abroad in pursuit of better economic opportunities; the lack of a complete language environment in which to immerse a child decreases or completely inhibits the transmission of the language to new generations.
+The pressures affecting the vitality of Zoroastrian Dari today are largely economic.
+In order to obtain an economic advantage, speakers are giving up their language for the dominant lingua franca of Iran, Persian.
+Parents intentionally do not transmit Zoroastrian Dari to their children in order that they may have what is felt to be an advantage in school and in life.
+The ethnolect loss can also occur more indirectly and less visible when people move to larger urban centers or abroad in pursuit of better economic opportunities; the lack of a complete ethnolect environment in which to immerse a child decreases or completely inhibits the transmission of the ethnolect to new generations.

-In past times, Dari speakers experienced political pressures to yield up their language as well.
+In past times, Zoroastrian Dari speakers experienced political pressures to yield up their ethnolect as well.
 The period since the seventh-century Muslim conquest of Persia has been a time of great persecution for the Zoroastrians of Iran.
-Political pressures have directly resulted in language loss when Zoroastrians have deliberately abandoned their language as a means of hiding their identity so as to escape persecution.
-Political pressures have also led to language loss indirectly; the oppression the Zoroastrians have been experienced under Iran’s various rulers over the past thousand or so years has driven a steady stream of Zoroastrians to more tolerant areas, mostly the capital, Tehran, or abroad.
-Again, a complete language environment does not exist in these places, inhibiting the transmission of Dari to new generations.
+Political pressures have directly resulted in language loss when Zoroastrians have deliberately abandoned their ethnolect as a means of hiding their religion so as to escape persecution.
+Political pressures have also led to language loss indirectly; the oppression the Zoroastrians have been experienced under Iran's rulers has driven a steady stream of Zoroastrians to more tolerant areas, mostly the capital, Tehran.
+Again, an environment where the ethnolect is spoken does not exist in these places, inhibiting the transmission of Dari to new generations.